Dibyansu-Sharma/spaceprobe/PROCESS.md

 ## Starting with Backend

 1. **Go was mandatory**, no second thoughts.
-2. **PostgreSQL over MySQL** – PostgreSQL scales better for complex queries as data grows, plus a good time to learn it.
+2. **PostgreSQL over MySQL** – PostgreSQL scales better for complex queries as data grows.
 3. **WebSockets** – For real-time updates.
 4. **Error Handling & Logging** – For debugging and monitoring sensor reliability.